What to Do in Greenville When It’s Raining (With Kids)

-We’ve all been there, your plans to hit the park or trail get washed away by unexpected showers, and suddenly you’re searching for ways to keep the kids entertained without sacrificing your sanity.
-At Play Café, we believe that a rainy day isn’t the end of fun, it’s just the beginning of a different kind of adventure.
-Here's your go-to list for cozy, creative, kid-friendly places to explore when the weather doesn’t cooperate.
+We’ve all been there, your plans to hit the park or trail get washed away by unexpected showers, and suddenly you’re searching for what to do with kids when it’s raining in Greenville without sacrificing your sanity.
+At Play Café, we believe a rainy day isn’t the end of fun—it’s just the start of a different kind of adventure.

 1. Cozy Up at Play Café at Judson Mill